NazemMahmud/nordstreet_front/README.md

 1. Get/Index API, with pagination operation/events
 2. Add/update form to add or update form accordingly
 3. Delete data with a confirmation modal.
-4. Store data with scraping [todo]
+4. Store data with scraping

 # Installation